Aly Khan: In popular culture

 Due to his well-publicized romances, Aly Khan was mentioned in a verse of Noël Coward's 1950s lyrics for Cole Porter's 1928 song "Let's Do It, Let's Fall in Love": "Monkeys whenever you look do it / Aly Khan and King Farouk do it / Let's do it, let's fall in love."

 Lucille P. Markey, owner of Calumet Farm Thoroughbred racing stable in Lexington, Kentucky, named one of her outstanding colts, "Alydar" in his honor because she always addressed him as, "Aly Darling".

-In the 20 May 2012 episode of Mad Men, Don Draper mentions that he thought Joan Harris was seeing Aly Khan, given the frequency of flower deliveries to her office.
+In the Season 5 episode of Mad Men, Christmas Waltz, Don Draper mentions that he thought Joan Harris was seeing Aly Khan, given the frequency of flower deliveries to her office.
 Later on in the episode, Joan Harris receives a bouquet of red roses (purportedly from Don Draper) with a note that says "Your mother did a good job Ali Khan."

-In a Honeymooners episode titled "The Golfer", which first aired on 15 October 1955, Alice Kramden when her husband Ralph needs an excuse to not go golfing with his boss exclaims, "Sure, you can always tell him you're going tiger hunting with Aly Khan."
+In the Honeymooners episode "The Golfer", which first aired on 15 October 1955, Alice Kramden when her husband Ralph needs an excuse to not go golfing with his boss exclaims, "Sure, you can always tell him you're going tiger hunting with Aly Khan."

-He also appears in Dominick Dunne's novel The Two Mrs. Grenvilles, published in 1985.
+He also appears in Dominick Dunne's 1985 novel The Two Mrs. Grenvilles.